xan105/CnC-Online/README.md

 This patch is designed to work with my [RA3.exe re-implementation / alternative](https://github.com/xan105/RA3-Launcher), but it can also be used with any DLL injection tool of your choice.

+> [!NOTE]
-**Note:** Although this patch should technically be compatible with the other supported games, testing has been limited to *Red Alert 3*, which is the primary focus of this project.
+> Although this patch should technically be compatible with the other supported games, testing has been limited to *Red Alert 3*, which is the primary focus of this project.

 ## How does it work ?